getpelican/pelican/docs/themes.rst

   just examples.
 Put what you need here.

 * `templates` contains all the templates that will be used to generate the content.
   I've just put the mandatory templates here, you can define your own if it helps you to organize yourself while doing the theme.

 Templates and variables
 =======================

 It's using a simple syntax, that you can embbed into your html pages.
-This document describes which templates should exists on a theme, and which variables will be passed to each template, while generating it.
+This document describes which templates should exist on a theme, and which variables will be passed to each template, while generating it.

 All templates will receive the variables defined in your settings file, if they are in caps.
 You can access them directly.

 Common variables